-Here we are trying to continue educating you on the security to stay safe online, hereby publishing the best security practices and online internet safety tips.
+Here we try to educate you on the security to stay safe online, publishing the best security practices and online internet safety tips.

 Please read and take the note below about internet safety tips and how to avoid being scammed online.
-We hope you may find this page useful and informative.
+We hope you may find this page helpful and informative.

 People used to search about internet safety tips;

 - What does it mean to stay safe?